Roofing in Monroe County, Ohio

 Communities We Serve in Monroe County

 For roof replacement, repair, and gutter work throughout Monroe County, call Platinum Home Exteriors at (330) 275-0935.
+We also cover more than Monroe County, See our Ohio roofing services page.

 Every contract includes our Industry Leading Craftsmanship Warranty.
 We stand behind the installation, not just the materials.